What happens if I drop or fail a class?

 - If the class is a general education (GE) class, you can retake another course in this same category (e.g., replace Art Criticism with Art in the Western World) to meet the requirement.
 However, the grade will not be replaced unless you take the same class again.
 You are only allowed to repeat a class two times.

-- Depending upon your schedule and program, you may have to pay extra for this course; it costs almost $2,000 for a 3-credit class, so we encourage you to maintain good academic standing in all classes.
+- Depending upon your schedule and program, you may have to pay extra for this course; it costs over $2,000 for a 3-credit class, so we encourage you to maintain good academic standing in all classes.

 - If you have to retake a course during your final year, it could delay graduation to allow you time to finish the extra coursework.